 I have come to marvel at the creativity, ever changing economy, social issues and fashion trends that constantly challenged the entire art glass market.
 Discovery of a never seen before lamp or the rare appearance of an old workshop photo re-kindles the flame to dig more, understand more and appreciate more.

 I would like to thank Paul Crist for sharing his opinions on many of the shades appearing on this website.
-With the publishing of Mosaic Shades, we are now much better equipped to not only to make better informed attributions, but to understand the historic, artistic and economic perspectives of this fascinating area of study.
+With the publishing of Mosaic Shades Volume 2, we are now much better equipped to not only make better informed attributions, but to understand the historic, artistic and economic perspectives of this fascinating area of study.

 I would also like to acknowledge the mountain of knowledge, opinion and friendship of my late buddy Jim Engel shared with me.
-Like a one-of-a-kind lamp, super rare and impossible to replace.
+Like a one-of-a-kind lamp, he was super rare and impossible to replace.